Sony A6500 vs HX400V

 It is notable that the A6500 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the A6500 and the HX400V are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is there a clear favorite between the Sony A6500 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.